Court throws out major literacy ruling in Detroit schools

 “It’s not a legally binding decision anymore,” said Evan Caminker, co-counsel for students and the former dean at University of Michigan law school.

-Last week, Gov. Gretchen Whitmer, a Democrat, said she was settling the case.
+Last week, Whitmer, a Democrat, said she was settling the case.
 She agreed to ask the Republican-controlled Legislature to spend at least $94.4 million for literacy programs in the Detroit district and take other steps.
 The seven plaintiffs would also share $280,000 for their own education.

+“Students in Detroit faced obstacles to their education that inhibited their ability to read, obstacles they never should have faced,” Whitmer said.

 The lawsuit began when Gov. Rick Snyder, a Republican, was in office.